-Active Board and Senior Management Oversight
+Board Oversight and the Role of Senior Management

 Directors of institutions that conduct more traditional and less complicated business activities may require significantly less knowledge of complex financial transactions or capital markets.
 They may, however, be more involved in the day-to-day activities and decision-making of their institutions than are their counterparts at larger organizations and should have a level of knowledge commensurate with the nature of their involvement.

-- Before embarking on new activities or introducing products new to the institution, management identifies and reviews all risks associated with the activity or product and ensures that the infrastructure and internal controls necessary to manage the related risks are in place .
+- Before embarking on new activities or introducing products new to the institution, senior management identifies and reviews all risks associated with the activity or product and ensures that the infrastructure and internal controls necessary to manage the related risks are in place .

 Adequate Policies, Procedures, and Limits